Dimples D.

-Crystal Smith, better known by her stage name Dimples D., is an American rapper who became a one-hit wonder in 1990.
+Crystal Smith, better known by her stage name Dimples D., is an American rapper.

 Sucker DJ

 Dimples D. was selected as the vocalist for a track by hip hop producer Marley Marl entitled "Sucker DJ's (I Will Survive)", released on Party Time Records in 1983.
 "Sucker D.J.'s" was written by Crystal Smith / Williams / Kaye / Montenegro.

 The song—an answer song to Run–D.M.C.'s "Sucker M.C.s (Krush-Groove 1)"—did not sell in quantity upon its first release, but Ben Liebrand reworked the song in 1990, including a sample of the theme song from the American sitcom I Dream of Jeannie.
 Upon re-release, the song went to #1 in Australia, #17 in the UK Singles Chart, and charted in many countries in Europe.